Management of Acute Dental Problems

 An offline version of the Web-App is also in development.
 Details will be posted here.

-- The Full Guidance is only available as a downloadable online resource.
-It is no longer available in print.
+These publications are only available as downloadable online resources.
+They are no longer available in print.

 About this guidance

 Patients who have an acute dental problem seek care in a variety of settings.
 Management of Acute Dental Problems aims to encourage the consistent provision of safe and effective care that is tailored to each patient’s needs.

 Based on the main presenting symptoms, Management of Acute Dental Problems provides decision support flowcharts, which can be used to identify any immediate attention or advice to give to the patient and to determine the appropriate provider of subsequent care.
 Further advice is also provided about the initial management and subsequent care for a wide variety of conditions that may present as acute dental problems.